-Norway participated in and chaired both the annual (May 2021) and intersessional (March 2022) meeting of the IHO Capacity Building Sub-Committee.
+Norway chaired the annual meeting of the IHO Capacity Building Sub-Committee in May 2022.
 The IRCC and the CBSC encourage Member States from the most developed regions to be involved in capacity building by assisting CBSC activities or by other means.
+Norway has finalized its capacity building project with the Albanian Hydrographic Service.